-Figure 3: Staffing requirements (FTE years) across the proposal categories.
-Full award supports 2309 FTE years over the five-year period, representing 66% of the federal award
+Figure 4: Resource requirements (\$M) across the proposal categories.
+Full award supports \$135M over the five-year period

 The output from these deliberations also created a financial model and plan for the five-year period, across all funding and revenue streams.
 The breakdown of the use of the projected five-year federal support is provided in Figures 3 and 4, for staffing requirements across the organization and resource requirements respectively.
 These figures show the breakdown within the categories of operations and capacity for research, as no NRC support is targeted directly to research costs.